When to Neuter Great Pyrenees: Why Timing Is So Important In This Giant Breed Dog

 Great Pyrenees dogs are giant breed dogs and slow to mature

-As you are aware, the Great Pyrenees dog can easily grow up to weigh 100+ pounds and stand 32 inches tall (paw pads to shoulders).
+As you know, the Great Pyrenees dog can quickly grow up to weigh 100+ pounds and stand 32 inches tall (paw pads to shoulders).

-Unlike a small dog who only has a little bit of growing to do to get from puppyhood to adulthood, the Great Pyrenees has to grow a lot to grow up!
+Unlike a small dog who only has a little growing to get from puppyhood to adulthood, the Great Pyrenees has to grow a lot to grow up!

-This means that there is a lot going on inside a Great Pyrenees puppy that is different from what goes on inside a small dog breed.
+This means that a lot is happening inside a Great Pyrenees puppy, which is different from what happens inside a small dog.

 If the bones grow too quickly, they will be calcium-poor and fragile.

-As the Animal Health Clinic of Fargo points out, when the bones grow too fast, the cartilage at the end of each bone is going to have a hard time attaching to the bone the way it needs to in order to form the joints correctly.
+As the Animal Health Clinic of Fargo points out, when the bones grow too fast, the cartilage at the end of each bone will have a hard time attaching to the bone how it needs to form the joints correctly.

-If your puppy is neutered too early in life, certain hormones that are also known to play a role in a dog’s growth and development may be switched off permanently.
+If your puppy is neutered too early in life, certain hormones may be switched off permanently, which is also known to affect a dog’s growth and development.

 As the Star Tribune points out, the resulting hormonal deficiencies may cause a dog to grow too much or not enough.

-Bones may be of different lengths and this, in turn, can impact the formation of joints, ligaments, tendons, muscles, and other critical infrastructure.
+Bones may be of different lengths, impacting the formation of joints, ligaments, tendons, muscles, and other critical infrastructure.

 As Jayhawk Great Pyrenees breeder points out, the Great Pyrenees that are neutered too early in life have a noticeably greater risk of certain common canine cancers, including these: